 What is your major?

 I’m a third-year cell and molecular biology major on a pre-med track with a minor in business administration.
+I am currently a CaNCURE Research Assistant co-op at Brigham and Women’s Hospital.

 What inspired you to pursue this combination of studies?
 What career do you hope to pursue when you graduate?